 How to Advertise on Google with AdWords

 Advertising on Google with AdWords requires an AdWords account, which is free and can be signed up for at the official Google AdWords page.
-Once you’ve opened your account, it’s time to consider account structure, one of the most important factors in paid search success.
+Once you’ve opened your account, it’s time to figure out how to use AdWords to grow your business!

 Optimal AdWords Account Structure